The Princes Theatre, Town Hall, Clacton on Sea, Monday nights 7.30 pm

 Monday Night at the Princes Theatre

-- The Society, which is one of the largest of its kind in the United Kingdom, was founded in December 1904.
+- The Society, which is one of the largest of its kind in the United Kingdom and was founded in December 1904.

 - It has a membership in excess of 850.

 - It is a registered Charity-Number 801385.

-- It meets in the Princes Theatre in the prestigious Clacton Town Hall complex on sixteen Monday evenings between mid October and early March.
+- The Society meets in the Princes Theatre part of the prestigious Clacton Town Hall complex on sixteen Monday evenings between mid October and early March.